GabiSza/GabiSza/README.md

 - 👋 Hi, I’m @GabiSza and about a year ago I started to become interested in UX.
 That led me to frond-end developing which made me sign up for a Fullstack bootcamp at CodeOp in Barcelona.
 I have a background in economics and sociology and many years of experience in research and customer service as well.
-- 👀 I’m interested in UX/UI, frontend and backend...But at this moment mainly the front.
-Step by step I will learn more :)
+- 👀 junior full stack developer but I have more experience with front end
-- 🌱 I’m currently learning JS, JQuery, React etc.
+- 🌱 I’m currently learning JS, React, Vue, SQL etc.
 - 💞️ I’m looking to collaborate on projects where junior developers like me can be useful.
 - 📫 gabyszabo5@gmail.com